-- We strongly suggest not to include more than 15000 files in your SCORM packages
+- We strongly suggest not including more than 15000 files in your SCORM packages.

 - The platform only accepts SCORM packages using HTTPS.
 If you upload a package referencing an HTTP address, the browser will prevent users from playing the content in the platform.
 If this happens, check the browser console for error messages, as the Docebo interface does not provide an error message in these cases.

 - When uploading your SCORM package, make sure that, when users complete it, the SCORM package does not update the platform with the completion status multiple times.

 - The platform supports multiple SCORM packages and multi SCO SCORM packages, but, when played, the Next button could not properly work.
 Should this happen, a page reload will help.

 To upload SCORM content into a course, access the Admin Menu by scrolling your mouse over the gear icon in the top right corner of the platform.
 Then, in the E-Learning section, select the Course Management item.
 On the main Course Management page, select the course for which you would like to upload your SCORM content by clicking on its description, then move to the Training Material tab.

 Select the Add Training Material button, then select SCORM from the dropdown menu.
 On the following page, press the Upload File button to select the SCORM file from your device.